 All of the database connections used by Dataplane are taken from the common Jira database connection pool.

-A sufficient number of connections must also be made available in your database server configuration.
+A sufficient number of connections must also be made available by your database server.

 Adjusting Dataplane's Maximum Database Connection Usage

 If you want Dataplane to use more or fewer than Dataplane's default, one-third fraction of the total Jira connection pool size, you may tune the number of database connections used by Dataplane.
 To do this, configure the following JVM system property in your

 <NUMBER> is the maximum number of database connections that Dataplane will attempt to use at a single time:

 All of Dataplane's database connections are taken from Jira's common JDBC connection pool, so the Jira connection pool size must be larger than the number you specify here.